apache-spark-on-k8s/kubernetes-HDFS/tests/README.md

 You can execute these scripts in the listed order to run the integration tests.
 These scripts do not require any command line options for the basic functionality.
-So an example execution would look lile:
+So an example execution would look like:

 ```
    $ tests/setup.sh